On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Analog Training with Model Parallelism

 Despite its perfect resource usage, asynchronous pipeline parallelism suffers from the stale signal issue.
 Notice that in the asynchronous pipeline setting, the forward signal $x^\spp{m}$ and backward signals $\delta^\spp{m}$ are computed based on different stale weights.
 For example, after outputting forward signal $x^\spp{0}$ for the $k$-th micro-batch, the first stage ($m=1$) receives the backward signal $\delta^\spp{0}$ after $2(M-1)$ clock cycles, wherein $M-1$ gradient updates happen.
-Consequently, the gradient is stale for the current weights.
-Furthermore, notice both forward \eqref{recursion:forward} and backward \eqref{recursion:backward} passes involve the matrix $W^\spp{m}$ while the $W^\spp{m}$ is changed between the forward and backward passes.
-To depict the process more precisely, we introduce different symbols, which have tildes on top of them to indicate the staleness.
-Since the mini-batch is no longer needed in asynchronous pipeline, the subscript $b$ for the micro-batch index can be omitted, and we denote the micro-batch for $k$-th update as $\xi_k$.
-To make the relationship clearer, the computation dependency is plotted in Figure \ref{figure:asyn-pipeline-formulation}.
+We introduce different symbols for precise description, which have tildes on top of them to indicate the staleness.
+Since there are $M-m$ gradient updates between the forward and backward passes in stage $m$, the weight used for the forward pass has a delay of $M-m$.
+In contrast, the weights are updated by the backward pass, which means the weights used for the backward pass are the latest ones.
+The forward and backward passes of asynchronous pipeline training can be summarized as